tervahagn/digi-twin/README.md

 ---

 ## Contact
-For questions or support, please contact the project maintainer.
+For questions or support, please contact the project maintainer or visit [https://tervahagn.com](https://tervahagn.com).